Use the Google Map widget to insert a dynamic map into your form or calculator. You can control what the map is showing from inside the spreadsheet.

 from this Excel spreadsheet: store-finder

 In the spreadsheet, select the cell where you want the upper left-hand corner of the map.
-Select the Google Map widget in the Settings panel to insert the Google Map widget in this cell.
+Select the Google Map widget on the Widget tab of the task pane to insert the Google Map widget in this cell.
 Using the corners and sides of the Google map object, drag it to the required size.

 The image shown in the Excel spreadsheet is just a static placeholder and will not reflect the changes you make in the widget’s settings.
 It is not until you convert the spreadsheet to a web page and load it into a web browser that the actual map appears according to your settings.